accnameOwl/guide/README.md

 - A html hook for Javascript to recognize and change
 - A function wich edits within the hook.

-We can hook an element by using id. `element.id` is an identifier specific to one element.
+We can hook an element by using id. `element.id` is an individual identifier, to recognize specific elems.
-`getElementById()` returns an element, which becomes our hooked element.
+`getElementById()` returns our 'hooked' element.

-Let us construct an example, which not only changes contents within an element, but also creates a simple response to DM.
+Let us construct an example: It changes content of element and responds back with a command call.

 ```html
 <!DOCTYPE html>